Emily-Keymon/Group-Project/README.md

 * New York was #4 on the list.
 The largest daily spike occurred on 4/10/20 at 8,593 cases per day.
 The current 7-day average is 200 new cases per day.
 * Texas was #3 on the list.
 Texas started seeing daily cases over 1,000 starting 5/5/20.
 The largest daily spike so far occurred on 7/17/20 at 14,916 cases per day.
 The 7-day average is currently 9,893.

-## Answers to our questions:
-*  The three data sets selected for this analysis proved to be staistically significantly similar.
-The histogram showed the data sets overlayed each other indicating the data sets are similar.
-For further analysis, a t-test analysis was performed.
-This resulted in t-scores with p-values larger than .05.
-Therefore, the difference found is not statistically significanlty different.
-* The correlation coefficient between testing percentages and COVID-19 count was only 0.12, which indicates there is no relationship between the two variables.
-This is also demonstrated in the scatter plot where the data points are spread all over rather than being clustered in a linear fashion.
-The r-squared value of 0.0136 indicates that only 1.36% of the movements of daily COVID-19 count (dependent variable) are explained by the movements in the testing percentage (independent variable).
-Thus, there is no relationship between the two at all.
-* The t-test produced a p-value that is significantly smaller than 0.05, which indicates that the differences between the average COVID-19 daily cases in the two state groups is statistically significant.
-This indicates that the reopening of bars, nightclubs, recreational venues, and lax restaurant dine-in policies significantly contributed to higher transmissions of COVID-19.

 ## References: